University of Delaware

 Alfred Lerner College of Business and Economics

-Offers bachelor's, master's, and doctoral degree programs across seven departments, including accounting, finance, hospitality business management, and sport management.
+Offers bachelor's, master's, and doctoral programs across seven departments, with over 34,000 alumni globally.

 College of Agriculture and Natural Resources